opsmop/opsmop/docs/source/push.rst

 Push Mode
 ---------

+WARNING: Push mode is under active development - this just documents current plans.
+It should be available by January 2019.

 OpsMop push mode is very similar to :ref:`local`, but operates on multiple hosts via SSH.

 This is best understood while reviewing the `push_demo.py <https://github.com/opsmop/opsmop-demo/blob/master/content/push_demo.py>`_ example.